arminc/arminc.github.io/_posts/2013-01-13-virtualbox-4-2-vs-vmware-player-5.md

   - virtualbox vs vmware
   - vmware
   - vmware player
+description: Yesterday i tested the performance of [VirtualBox][1] and i thought it should be nice to see how it compares against the famous VMware.
+I chose to test the VMware Player instead of the workstation because it is free.
+The first big difference between VirtualBox and VMware Player was that the Player did not allow more than 4 cpu's to be assigned.
 ---
 Yesterday i tested the performance of [VirtualBox][1] and i thought it should be nice to see how it compares against the famous VMware.
 I chose to test the VMware Player instead of the workstation because it is free.
-The first big difference between VirtualBox and VMware Player was that the Player did not allow more than 4 cpu&#8217;s to be assigned. <!--more-->
+The first big difference between VirtualBox and VMware Player was that the Player did not allow more than 4 cpu's to be assigned.

 I was to lazy to retest VirtualBox with 4 cores so i am comparing VMware Player with 4 cores against VirtualBox with 6 cores on the same machine.
 The settings for VMware are the same as for the [VirtualBox][1].